reacted-io/reacted-io-doc/quickstart.md

                                                                    .setReactorSystemName("ShowOffReActorSystenName")
                                                                    .build()).initReActorSystem();
 ```
-Always remember to init your reactor system once created
+Always remember to init your reactor system once created.

 ## Creating a ReActor

 Now you might want to create a reactor.
-We will do more: we will create a local [service](services.md) that provides
-the exact time and
+From ReActed perspective a `ReActor` is not a special entity, it's not even
+an entity to be fair.
+All what concerns ReActed are which `ReActions` should be called for a given type and some other
+information that are nicely modeled by `ReActorConfig` regarding the runtime behavior.
+The `ReActor` or `ReActiveEntity`
+interfaces are just a comfortable way to guide the user.
+You can *spawn* a reactor using the API call you prefer, but
+as long as you can provide some `ReActions` and a `ReActorConfig` you are fine.

 ### Configuring a ReActor
 ### ReActions